Oscar Wegner: Coaching System

 Many of today's tennis teaching professionals, combining elements from the past with the term "modern tennis", mirror techniques which conform in part with the basic principles of Wegner's methodology.
 Some remain critical of Wegner's techniques, others have modified their viewpoints and still others now openly advocate his original tenets.
-A 2004 USPTA bulletin to tennis teaching professionals warned: "There is an undeniable thread between professional tennis and recreational tennis, and the most important link between the two is you, the tennis-teaching professional.
-You bridge the gap between the shots and techniques of the competitive player and recreational players of all levels.
-That's why tennis teachers must know how to teach shots like the swing volley and open-stance, loaded groundstrokes and several other shots that characterize modern tennis and why we've spent the past 15 months creating the USPTA Player Development Program.".
 In a presentation at the 2008 USPTA World Conference, Nick Bollettieri admitted that after over 30 years of teaching the closed stance he now advocates the open stance, a mainstay of Wegner's method for over 40 years.
 In the 2008 Quickstart tennis practice and play plans manual, the forehand is illustrated with an open stance and finish over the shoulder and advises that "coaches who work with young players at the start of their tennis careers will recognize the importance of starting them off well and with success", while the 2009 USTA Quickstart teaching manual for parents and recreational coaches illustrates the forehand with a traditional closed-stance position with the racket finish toward the target.
 In a 2010 article for Tennis Magazine Rick Macci listed verbatim as the biggest myths of tennis instruction three of the "common tennis misconceptions" from Wegner's 1989 book.
 Chronological age and publication dates of other practitioners of modern tennis coaching techniques will indicate where on the timeline they relate to Wegner's methodology.

-Wegner has written several articles for TennisOne, a leading tennis instructional site since 1996 "founded on the dream of bringing the best teaching pros around the world to everyone".
+Wegner has written several articles for TennisOne, a leading tennis instructional site since 1996 "founded on the dream of bringing the best teaching pros around the world to everyone."
 In an introduction to one of his articles the editors of TennisOne wrote: "A lot has been written about the modern forehand with its natural movements, open stance, windshield-wiper swing, and most importantly, tracking the ball and waiting before taking the racquet back.
 Much of this has been pioneered by Oscar Wegner, who has been teaching this method since 1968.
 Back then, this was very controversial, however, history has proved him right."
-Although a 1991 review of his book "Tennis In 2 Hours" in Tennis magazine stated that Wegner: "advocates an outdated brand of tennis that over-relies on topspin" top players such as Tilden, Kramer, Laver, Borg, Lendl, Bruguera, Kuerten, Muster, Sabatini, Sanchez-Vicario and Nadal demonstrate the timelessness and efficacy of huge topspin throughout the history of the sport.
+Although a 1991 review of his book "Tennis In 2 Hours" in Tennis magazine stated that Wegner: "advocates an outdated brand of tennis that over-relies on topspin" top players such as Tilden, Kramer, Laver, Borg, Lendl, Bruguera, Kuerten, Muster, Sabatini, Sánchez Vicario and Nadal demonstrate the timelessness and efficacy of huge topspin throughout the history of the sport.